Prosperity is enough to live decently and handle emergencies. Imagine all families with this well-being.

 - Just In Time manufacture of medicine is now concentrated in some specific countries like India.
 Just recently in France, we had a shortage of some medication due to disrupted distribution.
 You now have dental tourism to Hungary because it’s cheaper there.
 Patients are flown there for implants.
 Imagine if something goes awry after you get home.

 - Toxic drywall around 2005 inundated the USA.
-That’s stopped and now the USA will be exporting genetically modified grains to China in an effort to swing the balance of trade a little.
-Is this were prosperity lies?
+That’s stopped, and now the USA will be exporting genetically modified grains to China in an effort to swing the balance of trade a little.
+Is this where prosperity lies?

 This blog post is an excerpt from chapter 4.7 of the book Audit of Humankind.